 5. Fulfilled 2/3 of the perks due donors.

-6. Established a 501(c)3 charity and established a relationship with Atlanta high schools allowing students to film on our sets.
+6. Established a separate corporation too manage the sound stage, made it a 501(c)3 charity and established a relationship with Atlanta high schools allowing students to film on our sets.

 We are constantly updating our website and YouTube and using social media to get out the news on Axanar.